peteroupc/peteroupc.github.io/randomtest.md

 In general, a hash function that passes is worthy of mention if it's noncryptographic and faster than hash functions designed for cryptography, such as MD5 and the SHA family.

 **Splittable PRNGs.** A _splittable PRNG_ consists of two operations: a `split` operation to create multiple internal states from one, and a `generate` operation to produce a pseudorandom number from a state (see Schaathun, H.G.
-"Evaluation of Splittable Pseudo-Random Generators", 2015).
+"Evaluation of Splittable Pseudo-Random Generators", 2015; Claessen, K., et al. "Splittable Pseudorandom Number Generators using Cryptographic Hashing", _Proceedings of Haskell Symposium 2013_, pp. 47-58).
 The Schaathun paper surveys several known constructions of splittable PRNGs.
 Some of the constructions can be used by any PRNG, but do not necessarily lead to high-quality splittable PRNGs.

 The Schaathun paper suggests the following four random number sequences for testing purposes: